DerbyOwnersClub/YACardEmu/README.md

 4. Review the instructions on how to setup on Unix are included in the YacardEmu Setup Instructions20250925v5.pdf

 Unix
-1. Download the file named YACardEmuGettingStartedwithUnix from the files list in this repo
+1. Download the file named YACardEmuGettingStartedwithUnix.pdf from the files list in this repo

 Join us on Facebook at https://www.facebook.com/groups/derbyownersclub/?sorting_setting=CHRONOLOGICAL and enjoy your racing days with us :)